Siperb/.github/profile/README.md

 ### Missed Event Badge

 For mobile apps, the app icon normally supports some sort of missed event notification.
-This could be a call, or a messggae.
-On reading the messgae, the notification can be reduced or removed.
+This could be a call, or any message.
+On reading the message, the notification can be reduced or removed.

 ### Audio Device Handling (including bluetooth)